-Data may not be used to investigate individual pedigree structures or individual participant genotypes for the purpose of identifying individuals or families; assess variables or proxies that could be considered as stigmatizing an individual or a group; perform phenotype-only analyses (note: investigators may request data for such phenotype-only analyses through the NHLBI's BioLINCC); or explore issues such as non-maternity and non-paternity and perceptions of racial/ethnic identity.
-All research must be related to the etiology and prevention of morbidity and mortality of the U.S. Population consistent with the demographic distribution in MESA.
+Jackson Heart Study (JHS) data may not be used to investigate individual pedigree structures or individual participant genotypes for the purpose of identifying individuals or families; assess variables or proxies that could be considered as stigmatizing an individual or a group; perform phenotype-only analyses (note: investigators may request data for such phenotype-only analyses through NHLBI's BioLINCC); or explore issues such as non-maternity and non-paternity.
+All research must be related to the etiology and prevention of morbidity and mortality of the U.S. Population consistent with the demographic distribution in Jackson Heart Study.